 I happily agreed, so for dinner that evening, I polished off another round of the colorful steamed vegetables, along with some of the leftover potatoes, before diving into my blueberry coffee cake.
 With a wide variety of produce, everything from carrots and zucchini to cauliflower and purple cabbage, those steamed veggies really hit the spot!

-When I flew home the day after the Super Bowl, I was still thinking about those delicious and healthy vegetables… So I chose two of my favorites from that wholesome brunch plate to make these Healthy Spiced Carrot Zucchini Muffins!
+When I flew home the day after the Super Bowl, I was still thinking about those delicious and healthy vegetables… So I chose two of my favorites from that wholesome brunch plate to make these healthy carrot zucchini muffins!

-Although I’m guessing my parents still might want theirs warm with extra butter… ?
+Although I’m guessing my parents still might want their muffins warm with extra butter… 😉

 Instead, white whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
-They have the same health benefits, like extra fiber, but white whole wheat flour has a lighter taste and texture… And that lets the rich spice flavor and moist texture of your healthy spiced carrot zucchini muffins truly shine!
+They have the same health benefits, like extra fiber and micronutrients, but white whole wheat flour has a lighter taste and texture… And that lets the warm spice flavor and moist texture of your healthy carrot zucchini muffins truly shine!

-Unlike traditional muffin recipes that call for ¼ cup (or more!) of oil or butter to keep them moist, this recipe only requires ½ tablespoon.
+Unsalted butter or coconut oil.
+Unlike many traditional muffin recipes that call for ¼ cup (or more!) of oil or butter to keep them moist, this recipe only requires ½ tablespoon.
 Yes, that’s it!
-That shaves off at least 440 calories, if not closer to 800… Which really helps keep your healthy spiced carrot zucchini muffins low fat and low calorie!
+That really helps keep your healthy carrot zucchini muffins low calorie and low fat.

-Then the rest of their tender texture comes from one of my favorite ingredients.
-If you’ve scrolled through my recipes before, you probably know what it is… Greek yogurt!
-Greek yogurt adds the same moisture to your batter as extra butter or oil but for a fraction of the calories, and it also gives your healthy spiced carrot zucchini muffins a protein boost!
+Greek yogurt.
+Then the rest of their soft and tender texture comes from one of my favorite ingredients: Greek yogurt!
+Greek yogurt adds the same moisture to the batter as extra butter or oil but for a fraction of the calories.
+It also gives your healthy carrot zucchini muffins a protein boost!

-It may sound a little strange, but the secret ingredient in these muffins is actually something you probably keep in your pantry but don’t bake with very often.
+Secret ingredient.
+It may sound a little strange, but the secret ingredient in these muffins is something you probably keep in your pantry but might not bake with very often.
 Any guesses?

 That’s right.
 It’s…